sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_binary.md

   - `iptables`
   - `strings` (part of binutils)
   - `systemd` (optional)

-## Installation

-Once dependencies are met, you can download the executor binary and start configuring your machine:

 ### **Step 0:** Confirm that virtualization is enabled (if using Firecracker)